 You have not provided details supporting the proposed discount rate change which makes it difficult to understand how it has been derived, or what supporting analysis the WYPF has completed to arrive at the proposed approach.
+This is both disappointing and concerning.

 - a.
 The proposal shared reduces the Probability of Funding Success from 95% to 90%.
-Whilst helpful to have an indication of the impact on the effective discount rate in current market conditions, it's very difficult to understand how this is derived.
-The response to our questions does not shed any more light on this, it confirms that advice was given to the Fund and the Fund and the actuary used that advice. - b.
-Crucially, no details were received of Aon's asset return assumptions on which this whole approach rides.
-While you have offered it as part of the answer to questions, we do not have time to review the full information shared ahead of submitting our consultation response.
+Whilst helpful to have an indication of the impact on the effective discount rate in current market conditions, it is difficult to understand how this is derived.
+The response to our questions does not shed any more light on this, it only goes to confirm that advice was given to the Fund and the Fund and the actuary used that advice. - b.
+Crucially, you did not offer any details of Aon's asset return assumptions on which the whole approach rides.
+You have offered it as part of the answer to questions, but in a way which makes it difficult to share with our advisers.
+We do not have time to review the full information shared ahead of submitting our consultation response.
 We would also note that these were not provided at the annual employers meeting, despite these assumptions being a crucial part of the conclusion that the funding position has not improved.
 Not only do we not know the assumptions, we do not know how they are derived.
-In the answers to our questions it states "...it is clear what the underlying parameters are...".
+In the answers to our questions it is stated that "..it is clear what the underlying parameters are..".
 This is not the case. - c.
-We've not received details of any analysis carried out to support the 5% change.
+You have not provided details of any analysis carried out to support the 5% change.
 How are you comfortable this reduction is sufficient?
 We would like to have a very clear explanation as to why the Fund believes the revised discount rate approach represents an acceptable level of prudence in current and future market conditions.

-The answers to our questions suggest that this finds the right balance between exiting and remaining employers, but without any detailed explanation or quantification.

-d.
-Presumably, there will be a need to regularly review the Probability of Funding Success in the future, given the fact that it's not resilient in the face of changing market conditions.
+The answers to our questions suggest that this finds the right balance between exiting and remaining employers, but without any detailed explanation or quantification. - d.
+Presumably, there will be a need to regularly review the Probability of Funding Success in the future, given the fact that it is not resilient in the face of changing market conditions.
 This will add further complexity to the approach and make it even more difficult for employers to understand and track their exit position.